ahostbr/ShadowsAndShurikens/Plugins/SOTS_Interaction/Docs/SOTS_Interaction_SPINE4_CrossPluginSeam.md

 - InstigatorActor (player pawn or controller)
 - TargetActor
 - VerbTag (option tag)
+- ExecutionTag (optional; populated from InteractionTypeTag for Execute verbs when available)
 - OptionIndex (or -1)
-- ItemTag (best-effort; currently unused)
+- ItemTag (best-effort; optional)
-- Quantity (default 1)
+- Quantity (default 1; optional)
-- ContextTags (includes InteractionTypeTag when available)
+- ContextTags (includes InteractionTypeTag and option MetaTags when available)
 - bHadLineOfSight (true if LOS check passed/was not required)
 - Distance